tburrows13/FreightForwarding/README.md

 - Resource spawning is based on invisible 'regions' so certain resources will often spawn near each other and even larger continents won't feature too many different resource types
 - Oil only spawns in water

+### Seismic scanner
+- Seismic scanner scans a bigger range than radar, but only through connected landmasses
+- Ideal for scanning the entirety of a newly discovered island
+- Cannot be placed within 16 tiles of water

+### Titansteel and Lava pools
+- Lava pools occur naturally in far-away islands
+- Steel plates and titanium plates can be inserted into lava pools to create hot titansteel plates (which also produces slag as a byproduct)
+- Hot titansteel plates can be cooled into Titansteel plates, which produces lots of steam (so doubles up as a power source)
+- Titansteel can be reheated in small lava pools if you want to expand the power production
+- Slag requires sulfuric acid to process, which returns small amounts of iron ore and stone
+- Titansteel is used in rocket construction

+### Battery charging
+- Battery items can be charged in the charging station
+- Energy stored in charged batteries can be used in the discharging station
+- Floating power poles (from Cargo Ships) have been removed, so you on each island you will have to setup power production or import electricity using containerized charged batteries
+- Steam cannot be loaded onto tanker ships

 ---

 # Included Mods